gabrivoy/explorer-exercise-01/README.md

 This repository contains the codes that were used to solve the first exercise on Rocketseat's Explorer (FullStack) developer track.
 More information on Explorer's course can be found [here](https://www.rocketseat.com.br/formacao/fullstack).

+This exercise refers to the module 01 - Introduction to HTML and CSS and is the first mandatory exercise.

 ## The challenge

 This is an introductory challenge to the course.
 It consists in refactoring a broken code that was given for a page.
 The code was a simple `HTML` and `CSS` page following a given figma layout.
 The image below shows how the layout should look before and after the refactoring: